priya-sharma-cs/object-oriented-projects/README.md

 📝 Notes

-These projects were created as part of my learning journey.
+These projects are part of my continuous learning journey.
-I understand the codebase and can explain the design, logic, and OOP concepts used in each project.
+I understand the architecture, design decisions, and OOP concepts used in each implementation and can confidently explain the logic behind them